-The key to showcasing and organising design options for your projects in SketchUp is use of Layers and Scenes.
-Layers help you organise your model, and Scenes help you present designs easily by adjusting layers, objects, styles and more!
+The key to showcasing and organizing design options for your projects in SketchUp is use of Layers and Scenes.
+Layers help you organize your model, and Scenes help you present designs easily by adjusting layers, objects, styles and more!

 Save your project to Trimble Connect

 Now that you have your design options in hand, it’s time to save your project to the cloud.
 Trimble Connect offers you unlimited cloud storage with full version control.
 The best part?
 It’s included in a SketchUp Pro subscription.

 Part of a design team?

 Working together just got a little easier with Trimble Connect.
 Let’s say you’re working on the interior design at the same time another team member is working on the MEP design.

 You can import a reference model into SketchUp from Trimble Connect.
 You won’t be able to modify the model, but you can use it as context to more easily coordinate the project.
 This is useful when you have a team of designers working on different areas.

 Invite other people to your project, create groups with different permissions to control which files members can access.
 You can also utilize version control to track project history and progress.

 Each time you upload a copy of your design file, Trimble Connect will keep track of the versions.
 Use version control to manage different iterations of your model and share those as design options with your client.
 Assign to-dos and quickly work through client feedback, all within Trimble Connect.